An Informal Letter to Potential Applicants to the Ph.D. in Urban & Regional Planning at the University

 - The preferred deadline for applications is

 - Can I still apply if I miss the January 15 deadline?
-Yes.
-We generally are able to also review applications received in late January and early February.
+Generally yes, but do contact the admissions staff if you miss the January 15 deadline to make sure they are still accepting applications.
+We often are able to also review applications received in late January and early February.
 The doctoral admissions committee typically reviews application materials starting in late January, with most decisions about admissions and financial aid

 made by late February/early March.
 The main admissions season concludes by mid April.